AI SQL Tuner

 Here are some of the key findings the AI identified in that report:

 The AI SQL Tuner health check report is designed to be actionable even if you are not a senior DBA.
-Here is how to read it:

 Every recommendation is classified as Critical, High, Medium, or Low priority.
 Critical items represent immediate risk to data integrity or availability (like missing CHECKDB or backups).
 High items are performance or security improvements that should be addressed soon.
 Medium and Low items are optimizations to schedule during your next maintenance window.